 Alert: this is for those who want to be super x2 cautious.

 Until now, you must have understood that cast iron cookware that has gone to high school means the modern cast iron cookware that’s available.
 However, if you do not own the ones with a sleeker and modern finish, you may need to upgrade the cookware too.

 The contemporary cast iron cookware set is the right type of sleek for your glass top ovens.
-Getting an enameled cast iron cookware will free you from worrying about any scratches that such cookware can cause on your glass top stove.
+Getting an enamel cast iron cookware will free you from worrying about any scratches that such cookware can cause on your glass top stove.

 More tips?
 More tips.

 Be super safe and get yourself a heat diffuser.
 These are special-purposed diffusers that spread the heat evenly on the bottom of the cookware from the stove.
 It also creates kind of a buffer between the pan and the stove, which is overall helpful.

 Keep the glass stovetop clean at all times